vanipoudwal/Term-5-DSA/README.md

 # Term-5-DSA
-This repository is used to write DATA STRUCTURES &amp; ALGORITHMS Code.
+This Repository Is Used To Write Data Structures & Algorithms Code.